All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

-The sweat test measures the amount of sodium and chloride in sweat.
-Sodium and chloride are part of the body's electrolyte balance and combine to form the salt found in sweat.
-They help regulate tissue fluid balance.
 Normally, chloride travels in and out of the body's cells, helping to maintain electrical neutrality and water balance.
-This movement occurs through a protein, the cystic fibrosis transmembrane conductance regulator (CFTR), that serves as a channel, letting chloride out of cells and into the surrounding fluid and also reducing sodium absorption.
+This movement occurs through a protein called the cystic fibrosis transmembrane conductance regulator (CFTR).
+It serves as a channel, letting chloride out of cells and into the surrounding fluid and also reducing sodium absorption.
 Sodium levels thus usually mirror those of chloride.

 How is the sample collected for testing?